ibm-cloud-docs/Registry/registry_security_enforce.md

 ## Controlling who can customize policies
 {: #assign_user_policy}

 If you have role-based access control (RBAC) enabled on your Kubernetes cluster, you can create a role to govern who has the ability to administer security policies on your cluster.
-For more information about applying RBAC rules to your cluster, see [the IBM Cloud Container Service docs](../../containers/cs_users.html#rbac).
+For more information about applying RBAC rules to your cluster, see [the  {{site.data.keyword.containerlong_notm}} docs](../../containers/cs_users.html#rbac).
 {:shortdesc}

 In your role, add a rule for security policies: